LeyangYu1996/mini_project_2/README.md

 backup = backup/</br>
 ```
 make a .names file (named as obj.names above), which contains the names of classes.
 Each line has only one name of the classes. </br>
-make train.txt</br>
+make train.txt and test.txt</br>
-This .txt file contains all the paths of training images. </br>
+These .txt files contain the paths of training images and validation images. </br>
 e.g.</br>
 ```
 data/obj/1.jpg</br>